 - Residents spend their first year with the Zoological Medicine Service at the Veterinary Teaching Hospital in Urbana-Champaign.

-- The second and third year will be spent rotating between Brookfield Zoo and the Shedd Aquarium, with rotations lasting between four to twelve months.
-Residents will spend approximately ten to fourteen months at each of these facilities.
+- The second and third year will be spent rotating between Brookfield Zoo and the Shedd Aquarium, with rotations lasting between 4 to 12 months.
+Residents will spend approximately 10 to 14 months at each of these facilities.

 - Residents also rotate through The Marine Mammal Center in Sausalito, Calif.

 The position starts in mid July of each year with annual re-appointment for a maximum of three years based on annual performance.
-Residents will be employed by the College of Veterinary Medicine and compensated on a scale of standard residency programs (in Champaign-Urbana $30,500 yr1, in Chicagoland $35,685 yr2 and $36,185 yr3), which includes benefits with vacation and sick leave accruing monthly.
+Residents will be employed by the College of Veterinary Medicine and compensated on a scale of standard residency programs, which includes benefits with vacation and sick leave accruing monthly.
+For current annual salaries, please see the listing in the Veterinary Internship and Residency Matching Program.

 For more information, please contact: